New Approaches to Publishing

 A new truth has emerged: an author no longer needs publishers to get their work out there.
 Strictly speaking this is true, but merely meeting needs is a low bar to set.
 A minimally viable product is not the goal that should be aimed for.
 And while there are authors that are clear winners in the self publishing arena, it is also certain that along with the rapid proliferation of titles, that quality of work has often suffered.

 An author who goes it alone must learn to be an art developer, copy editor, digital format creator, distributor, contract writer or negotiator, and marketing expert.
 Both the competition and the learning curves in these areas can be steep.
 While in theory anyone can learn and do these things, in practice there are only so many hours in the day, and all of these things take away from the main goal: being a writer.

-Funding and Branding: We are not a vanity press, and it is our belief that an author should never pay a cent to get a work released or developed.
+Funding and Branding: It is our belief that an author should never pay a cent to get a work released or developed.
 With BookStart we have designed a process that lets readers select from among the manuscripts submitted to us.
 Your novel gains more perceived value by having many other people vouch for its quality.
 Customers will know when they see our branding, that not only is the work not self-published, but that it has been polished and vetted.